zubanls/zuban/README.md

   - overlapping checks
 - Sequence[str] :> str have both different __contains__ implementations (see Michi's email)
 - property narrowing with `__set__` narrows `__get__` (see testSubclassDescriptorsBinder)
+- variables don't need to actually be initialized:
+  - foo: str
+  - dataclasses `__init__` is overwritten and therefore members are not necessarily initialized.